Dr. Timon Idema

 Jan-Feb 2008: Visiting PhD student, Institut Curie, Paris, working with Jean-François Joanny.

 Until December 2009, I worked at the Instituut Lorentz of Leiden University.
-There I worked with Cornelis Storm on two topics in biophysics: the morphology of membranes and the behavior of molecular motors.
+There I worked with Kees Storm on two topics in biophysics: the morphology of membranes and the behavior of molecular motors.
 We were very lucky to be able to directly cooporate with the Leiden experimental biophysics group of Thomas Schmidt and the AMOLF/Leiden group of Marileen Dogterom on both subjects.
 At the same time, I also collaborated with the group of Jean-François Joanny at the Institut Curie in Paris on the topic of cell adhesion and contact inhibition.